RusikPro/Performance/README.md

 More cache-specific examples and experiments will be added in the future to broaden the research in this module.

+## Search Benchmarks

+The `search_benchmarks.cpp` file is a benchmarking tool that evaluates the performance of three search methods on a sorted dataset.
+It compares:

+- **Linear Search:** Iterates sequentially through the array to find the target element.
+- **Binary Search:** Uses a divide-and-conquer approach to locate the target element in logarithmic time.
+- **Set Lookup:** Uses a `std::set` (an ordered tree structure) for searching, which typically suffers from poor cache locality due to pointer chasing.

+Check the file **search_benchmarks.cpp** for more information.

 ## Getting Started